The actions and business mindset for developing high performance teams

 “When you’re young, you just want to be liked.
 But I think as I’ve got older, I’ve tended not to worry about comments from the media.
 I just recognise that they have got an opinion, and that’s fine.
 But I know that the only thing that counts is the noise within, because that’s the educated noise.
 I just listen to the educated noise, and tend to block out everything else.”

 What’s the lesson that we can take from your business leadership roles?

 “Stay focused on what makes you win, or what makes you compete better, and recognise that you’ve got the knowledge to know what you need to do.
 Now you’ve just got to stick with it and stay focused.”

 It has been a pretty tough year for many of us.
 What can you say to lift us?

 “I think it’s about finding the best in yourself.
 People have had to spend a lot more time by themselves, and it’s important to work out and understand what your strengths are.
 Work to your strengths and don’t worry about your weaknesses, and you’ll come out of this a better person.
 And if you’re a better person, you’ll add more value to your family, more value to your company and more value to your team.
 And that’s what we need to happen.”

 You can watch Mark’s conversation with Eddie Jones, in full, on our Blue Door YouTube channel.

-We also talk about what Eddie had to say in Episode 3 of the Blue Door Podcast.
+We also talk about what the England Rugby head coach had to say in Episode 3 of the Blue Door Podcast.
 You’ll find all available episodes on our Blue Door podcast page updated each week with the latest episode.